Fashion designer and punk provocateur Vivienne Westwood dead at 81

 In 1989, Westwood appeared on the cover of Tatler magazine dressed as Prime Minister Margaret Thatcher with the caption “This woman was once a punk,” and even when she accepted her OBE in 1992, she thumbed her nose at the British establishment, wearing nothing but sheer tights under her skirt. (“I have heard that the picture amused the Queen,” Westwood later quipped to the press.)
 On her 80th birthday in 2021, Westwood was commissioned by art platform CIRCA to create a new 10-minute film, screened in Piccadilly Circus, about the growing environmental crisis.
 “I have a plan 2 save the World.
 Capitalism is a war economy + war is the biggest polluter, therefore Stop War + change economy 2 fair distribution of wealth at the same time: NO MANS LAND.
 Let's be clear, U + I can't stop war just like that.
 But we can stop arms production + that would halt climate change cc + financial Crash.
 Long term this will stop war,” she stated in the film.

 Westwood advanced from OBE to DBE in 2006 “for services to fashion,” and among her other accolades were two awards for British Designer of the Year, a Fellowship at King's College London, and an honorary degree of Doctor of Letters from Heriot-Watt University.
 In 2012, she was selected by artist Sir Peter Blake to appear in a new version of his most famous artwork — the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album cover — to celebrate British cultural icons.
-That same year, she was chosen as one of 60 people to mark the diamond Jubilee of Queen Elizabeth II; a tartan Westwood outfit was featured on a commemorative U.K. postage stamp; and Time magazine declared her one of the greatest fashion icons of all time.
+That same year, she was chosen as one of 60 people to mark the Diamond Jubilee of Queen Elizabeth II; a tartan Westwood outfit was featured on a commemorative U.K. postage stamp; and Time magazine declared her one of the greatest fashion icons of all time.

 Westwood’s designs remained relevant and sought-after throughout her career, with young celebrities like Dua Lipa, the Hadid sisters, Kristen Stewart, Rita Ora, Hailey Bieber, Doja Cat, Dita Von Teese, Miley Cyrus, and Princess Eugenie all wearing her fashions.
 A Westwood wedding gown was a key plot device in the 2008 film adaptation of Sex and the City, and in real life, Carrie Bradshaw/Sarah Jessica Parker’s Westwood dress from the movie sold out on Net-a-porter within a few hours.
 Pharrell Williams generated a social media frenzy when he wore a Westwood Buffalo hat, originally from Westwood's 1982-83 collection, to the 2014 Grammy Awards; the hat was so popular that it actually inspired its own parody Twitter account.
 Westwood’s pearl bas relief orb choker even became the most popular accessory on TikTok in 2021.